MereWhiplash/ubiquitous-octo-telegram/intio/README.md

 ## Known Issues
 -Sometimes, and I cannot figure out why.
 The dialog window for selecting files is not brought to foreground.
 Just take a peek behind the currently opened windows.

+-On MacOS and Windows, the previous file selection persists.
+No matter what happens, seems to be a shortcoming of JavaFx.
+See details [here](https://stackoverflow.com/questions/12736880/clear-jfilechooser-selection-after-adding-files-to-a-jlist)
+Have implemented a fix for windows, but unable to test as I use a Mac.
+A good alternative is to just read from a command line argument the file in question.

+-Switched to JFrame and filename filtering via FileDialog as a result of above.
+JavaSwing feels ancient.